andrrrl/lantube/README.md

 ### Usage: ###

-Just run of following commands:
+Just run one of the following commands:

 #### Livereload mode (default, better for dev): ####
 ```